ycGAI/MWRS/README.md

 # YOLO and Label Studio Active Learning System Setup Guide

+This document provides detailed instructions on setting up and using a Docker-based active learning system integrating YOLO and Label Studio.

 ## Temp script
 ```bash
 setup_kitti.sh
 ```
-it is a demo, which just use kitti-dataset to verify the workflow
+it is a demo, which just use kitti-dataset to verify the workflow There is a problem with environment variant in **project ID**.If you find out, please fix it.

-This document provides detailed instructions on setting up and using a Docker-based active learning system integrating YOLO and Label Studio.

 ## System Architecture